-It’s time to gear up for the 2016 Teen Video Challenge!
-Teens across the country are invited to create a video that promotes summer reading at their local public library, with an emphasis on the 2016 Collaborative Summer Library Program (CSLP) teen slogan "Get in the Game."
+It’s time for teens to enter the 2016 Teen Video Challenge!
+Teens across the country are invited to create a video that promotes summer reading at their local public library, with an emphasis on the 2016 Collaborative Summer Library Program (CSLP) teen slogan “Get in the Game.”

-One video created by a teen or group of teens will be selected as the Wyoming State winner in the national CSLP 2016 Teen Video Challenge and the winner will receive $150 along with a $50 award for their library.* Read all the details below.
+One video created by a teen or group of teens will be selected as the Wyoming State winner in the national CSLP 2016 Teen Video Challenge and the winner will receive $150 along with a $50 award for their library.* Deadline to submit videos is March 11, 2016.

 Terms and Conditions